 According to Standard & Poors.
 Colombina rose to Bronze in its 2021 Sustainability Yearbook for being one of the top companies in food-industry sustainability performance.

-We have been recognized by the Carbon Disclosure Project — Climate Change CDP for heing among the hest food Companies in Latin America with a climate change management ranking of 4th place.
+We have been recognized by the Carbon Disclosure Project — Climate Change CDP Climate Change CDP for being among the best food companies in Latin America with a climate change management ranking of 4th place.

 The Carbon Disclosure Project (CDP) released its list of companies which demonstrate and strive for a global public commitment to reduce climate change.